PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 Under these conditions all power sources will be used in this order to power the system:
 1. `Power1` and `Power2` inputs (4.3V to 5.4V)
 1. `USB` input (4.75V to 5.25V)

+## Current Protection

+The *V5+* has over current protection on the 5 Volt Peripheral and 5 Volt high power, which limits the current to 2.5A.
+The *V5+* has short circuit protection.

+> **Warning** Up to 2.5 A can be delivered to the connectors listed as pin 1 (although these are only rated at 1 A).

 ## Building Firmware